forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==

-__What's New in 2.0__
+### What's New in 2.0

 **Entity Framework**
 - Introducing the entity framework (external/shared/libs/force.entity.js), a set of JavaScript tools to allow you to work with higher level data objects from Salesforce.
-- New AccountEditor hybrid sample app with User and Group Search.
+- New AccountEditor hybrid sample app with User and Group Search, demonstrating the entity framework functionality in action.

 **SmartStore Enhancements**
 - SmartStore now supports 'Smart SQL' queries, such as complex aggregate functions, JOINs, and any other SQL-type queries.